 On May 11, 2020, Redfin Corporation ("Redfin") was served with a complaint by Appliance Computing, Inc. III, d/b/a Surefield ("Surefield"), filed in the United States District Court for the Western District of Texas, Waco Division.
 In the complaint, Surefield asserted that Redfin's use of Matterport's 3D-Walkthrough technology infringes four of Surefield's patents.
 Redfin has asserted defenses in the litigation that the patents in question are invalid and have not been infringed upon.
 We have agreed to indemnify Redfin for this matter pursuant to our existing agreements with Redfin.
 The parties have vigorously defended against this litigation.
 The matter went to jury trial in May 2022 and resulted in a jury verdict finding that Redfin had not infringed upon any of the asserted patent claims and that all asserted patent claims were invalid.
 Final judgment was entered on August 15, 2022.
 On September 12, 2022, Surefield filed post trial motions seeking to reverse the jury verdict.
 Redfin has filed oppositions to the motions.
-In addition, on May 16, 2022, the Company filed a declaratory judgment action against Appliance Computing III, Inc., d/b/a Surefield, seeking a declaratory judgment that the Company had not infringed upon the four patents asserted against Redfin and one additional, related patent.
+In addition, on May 16, 2022, the Company filed a declaratory judgment action against Appliance Computing III, Inc., d/b/a Surefield, seeking a declaratory judgment that the Company had not infringed upon the four patents asserted against Redfin and One additional, related patent.
 The matter is pending in the Western District of Washington and captioned Matterport, Inc. v.
 Appliance Computing III, Inc. d/b/a Surefield, Case No. 2:22-cv-00669 (W.D.
 Wash.).
 Surefield has filed a motion to dismiss or in the alternative transfer the case to the United States District Court for the Western District of Texas.
-The Company has filed an opposition to the motion and is awaiting a ruling from the Court.
+The Company filed an opposition to the motion.
+On August 28, 2023, the Court denied Surefield's motion to dismiss but stayed the action pending the resolution of the Texas case.